tarotez/sleepstages/Readme.md

 The latter is an alias to the former.

 In the offline mode, the program obtains EEG wave data from the "data/aipost" directory.
 The wave data should be provided as a text file.
-There is a sample file in the "data/aipost" directory.
+There is a short sample file in the "data/aipost" directory.

 The predicted stages are written out as a text files in the "data/prediction" directory.